 CARHIRE.ie offers a wide range of cars to rent at Kerry Airport including manual and automatic transmissions.
 Cars are also offered in a range of sizes, from economy to compact to executive and MPV vehicles to suit all budgets and requirements.

 Kerry Airport lies on the national primary route N23, between the towns of Killarney and Tralee.
 Once you have collected your rental car, driving times to Tralee and Killarney are less than 20 minutes.

-Kerry Airport principally six destinations, London Luton Airport, London Stansted Airport, Frankfurt-Hahn, Dublin Airport, Faro and Alicante.
+Kerry Airport offers scheduled direct flights to London-Luton Airport, London-Stansted Airport, Berlin, Frankfurt-Hahn, Dublin Airport, and seasonal flights to Faro and Alicante.

 Kerry Airport was established as a company in 1968 with the goal of building and managing an airport facility at Farranfore, County Kerry.
 A runway was commissioned in 1969 with the first airplane landing at the airport in autumn 1969.
 Between 1969 and 1979, only light aircraft used the facility with the first scheduled flight starting in 1979, operated by Aer Arann.

 The success of other regional airports in Ireland motivated Kerry airport to expand the runway and install instrument landing systems and appropriate lighting.
 This expansion was followed immediately by services from Aer Lingus to Dublin Airport and Ryanair to London-Luton Airport.